 Inspired by the birth of Oliver’s son, Harland, HERE WE ARE is a moving and thought-provoking book in which Oliver takes the reader on a journey through a series of heartfelt notes introducing planet Earth.
 Insightfully sweet, with a gentle humor and poignancy, HERE WE ARE is Oliver Jeffers' user's guide to life on Earth.
 Be it a complex view of our planet's terrain (bumpy, sharp, wet), a deep look at our place in space (you are here), or a guide to all of the animals (they can’t speak, though that’s no reason not to be nice to them), Oliver's signature wit and humor combine with a value system of kindness and tolerance to create a must-have book for parents.

-This lecture will take place at The Rich Auditorium on the Woodruff Arts Center campus, directly across the street from MODA.
+This lecture will take place at The Hill Auditorium on the Woodruff Arts Center campus, directly across the street from MODA.

-Oliver's talk for MODA is appropriate for youth ages 10 and up.
+Oliver's talk for MODA is appropriate for adults as well as youth ages 10 and up!

 About Oliver Jeffers: